Guild of the Holy Cross (Stratford-upon-Avon)

-The Guild of the Holy Cross was a medieval religious guild in Stratford-upon-Avon, which was created in 1269, and abolished in 1547.
+The Guild of the Holy Cross was a medieval religious guild in Stratford-upon-Avon, which was created in the 13th century and abolished in 1547.
 Throughout the period of its existence, the guild was a central institution of Stratford's civic and cultural life, which catered for the town's spiritual needs and fulfilled a range of political and social functions.
 A number of historical buildings associated with the guild still survive today.

-The guild was created in 1269, when Bishop Giffard granted a licence to the brethren to build a chapel and to found a hospital.
-The Guild Chapel was built soon after.
+History

+In 1269, The Guild of the Holy Cross (which had existed for some time prior) received a license from Godfrey Giffard, Bishop of Worcester, to establish a hospital for the maintenance of needy priests of the diocese of Worcester, as well as a chapel, the Guild Chapel.
+Provisions laid out for the observance of the Augustinian rule in the hospital were quickly overshadowed by the activities of the guild.
 The guild was re-founded in 1403.